keyboard_arrow_up

 Construction Crane

-Any heavy lifting equipment used in construction processes
+A broad term encompassing any heavy lifting equipment used on construction sites.

 Electric Crane

-Any crane powered with electricity, directly or via a motor.
+Any crane powered by electricity, either directly from the grid or through electric motors.

 Gantry Crane